kshenoy/vim-palette/README.md

 # vim-palette

 vim-palette is a simple plugin to enhance the manner in which colorschemes are displayed in the Edit menu.
 It creates 'Default', 'Dark' and 'Light' sub-menus and categorizes the colorschemes accordingly.
 Note, this plugin depends upon `set background` being set inside the theme file to know if the theme is a dark or a light theme.
-If the theme file does not contain this value, it will be put under the 'Misc' sub-menu.

 ### Screenshots
 [Click](http://imgur.com/a/wwXjm)